 In its most recent fact sheet, the American Cancer Society estimated that 1,479,350 Americans will be diagnosed with cancer this year and 562,340 will die from the disease.
-However, 62% hasn’t been the survival rate for the individuals I’ve known who have been diagnosed with and treated for cancer in the past decade.
-Of those I’ve known with cancer, possibly 62% of people have “survived” for five years… but not for six.
+However, 62% has not been the survival rate for the individuals I have known who have been diagnosed with and treated for cancer in the past decade.
+Of those I have known with cancer, possibly 62% of people have “survived” for five years… but not for six.

 Conspiracy of Silence